(The title is an actual quote that I overheard)

 Many of us particularly those of us who lived part of our lives without CreativeAbilities, typically experience periods of “What the Eff’edness?” whether we admit it or not.

 My onset in 2004 was initiated by a rare illness that caused my immune system to eat away at the covering of my nerves.
-As a result I was paralyzed for several months.
-I am living with the residual Neuropathy complete with nerve pain (severe at times), minimal Proprioception and Ataxia I also have bouts a fatigue and restlessness (primarily due to the nerve pain).
+As a result, I was paralyzed for several months.
+I am living with the residual Neuropathy complete with nerve pain (severe at times), minimal Proprioception and Ataxia I also have bouts of fatigue and restlessness (primarily due to the nerve pain).

 Prior to 2004, I was athletic, and physically fit.
 I grew up as a competitive sprinter, and on dance, cheer and drill teams.
 The picture below is of me cheerleading when I was in college (in case you’re wondering, I’m the crazy young fool being thrown in the air on the left).